-A business valuation is the independent and unbiased process of determining a supportable opinion of the value of a business, business ownership interest, security, or intangible asset as of a specified date.
-It is different than a real estate appraisal which assigns a value to land and buildings.
+A business valuation or appraisal is the independent and unbiased process of determining a supportable opinion of the value of a business, business ownership interest, security or intangible asset as of a specified date.

-Some more complicated or technical valuations are performed by Murphy Valuation Services.
-They are qualified, professional appraisers experienced in all aspects of business valuation and business transfers.
+All Murphy company valuations are performed by qualified, professional appraisers experienced in all aspects of business valuation and business transfers.
 Our valuations are performed in compliance with the Uniform Standards of Professional Appraisal Practice of the Appraisal Foundation (USPAP) as well as the Business Appraisal Standards of the Institute of Business Appraisers.
 Compliance with industry standards ensures that proven peer-reviewed valuation methods are used to develop defendable opinions of value.
 Through participation in teleconferences and annual valuation conferences, Murphy appraisers stay abreast of developing valuation issues and related court cases.

 Why Perform a Company Valuation?

 Sooner or later every business owner needs a reliable company valuation for one or more of a variety of reasons:

 - Business Sale

 - Shareholder Disputes

 - Estate Planning

 - “C” Corp. to “S” Corp. conversion

 - Allocation of Purchase Price